dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 > [!WARNING]
 > Use the <xref:Microsoft.AspNetCore.Mvc.ControllerBase.LocalRedirect%2A> action result to prevent open redirect attacks.
 For more information, see <xref:security/preventing-open-redirects>.

-The following component shows an example of how to perform the initial redirection when the user selects a culture.

-Create a culture selector component that can be shared throughout the app.
+The following `CultureSelector` component shows how to perform the initial redirection when the user selects a culture.
+The component is placed in the `Shared` folder for use throughout the app.

 `Shared/CultureSelector.razor`: